siva-sankar-dev/declare/declare/README.md

 ### 1. Define a `ViewModel`

-Extend the `ViewModel` class to hold your Publish values and logic.
+Extend the `ViewModel` class to hold your Prop values and logic.

 ```dart
 import 'package:declare/declare.dart';